divorce attorneys lawyers

 • Based on the state laws what am I entitled to in regards to pension, child, support, alimony and equitable distribution?

 • Can you provide me with references?
-Some attorneys may not be willing to give references due to client attorney privilage, but it can't hurt to ask.
+Some attorneys may not be willing to give references due to client attorney privilege, but it can't hurt to ask.

-• Would you say your style is more of a diplomat or a "Go for the throat" type?
+• Would you say your style is more of a diplomat or a "Go for the jugular" type?

 Finally, wait until after you have interviewed several attorneys before selecting one.
 Leave your checkbook at home.
 At the end of the consultation you might feel obligated to leave a retainer.
 By leaving your checkbook at home you will not make any hurried decisions.
 Make sure you are totally comfortable with your selection, including fees, experience and his/her approach (style).